Nextdoor/kingpin/docs/development.rst

 Integration Tests
 ^^^^^^^^^^^^^^^^^

-Because its hard to predict cloud failures, we provide integration tests for most of our modules.
+Because it's hard to predict cloud failures, we provide integration tests for most of our modules.
 These integration tests actually go off and execute real operations in your accounts, and rely on particular environments being setup in order to run.
 These tests are great to run though to validate that your